Plajta/sisyphus/src/protocol/README.md

 ## `measure`

 Get a color measurement from the device's color sensor.
+These are the actual values used for color detection with all color processing included.

 **Usage:**
 ```